CSI Aviation: History

-CSI Aviation was founded by Allen Weh, a now retired colonel in the United States Marine Corps Reserve, in 1979.
+CSI Aviation was founded in 1979 by Allen Weh, a now retired colonel in the United States Marine Corps Reserve.

-In 1983, CSI began representing various United States airlines to the U.S. Department of Defense (DOD) through the U.S. Transportation Command, which included handling Civil Reserve Air Fleet (CRAF) issues and coordinating domestic and international military air charter requirements.
+In 1983, CSI began representing various United States airlines to the U.S. Department of Defense (DOD) through the U.S. Military Traffic Command, which included handling Civil Reserve Air Fleet (CRAF) coordinating domestic and international military scheduled and air charter requirements.

 In 2009, CSI began offering fuel services.

-In 2014, CSI acquired a Texas based Part 135 Operation to add organic executive charter capability to its operations.
+In 2014, CSI acquired a Texas based Part 135 Operation to add organic Flight Operations capability to its operations.